cyfronet-fid/recommender-system/README.md

 ```

 ### API
-You can interact with recommender system microservice using API available (by deafult) here: http://localhost:5000/api/v1/doc/
+You can interact with recommender system microservice using API available (by deafult) here: http://localhost:5000/doc/

-### Application configuration
+### .env
-All configuration constants (e.g. app server name and port) are located in the `.env` file
+We are using .env to store instance specific constants or secrets.
+This file is not tracked by git and it needs to be
+present in the project root directory.
+Values:

+- SECRET KEY - description

 ### Pre-commit
 To activate pre-commit run: